Stuartlab-UCSC/traj-formats/README.md

 Can use jsvalidate-cli for command line validation:
 `jsvalidate -s v1.graph-schema.json v1.graph-example.json`

-The wiki will be continually updated with details for the format-specs.
+Check the wiki for details/discussion.